naboshi229/My_Basic_Programs/Password_Manager_(PassMan)/README.md

 User's entries will be saved in a data.txt file, using always the same format as in the screenshot above.

-> [!What you need to download:]
+> [!WARNING]What you need to download:
-- main.py (Only file that needs to be open, in order to start my program)
+>- main.py (Only file that needs to be open, in order to start my program)
-- logo.png (Just a logo with a catching name for my program)
+>- logo.png (Just a logo with a catching name for my program)